 Madonna’s ‘Celebration’ world tour is a 58-date run in 35 cities beginning in Vancouver on July 15, and ending in London on December 6.
 There are now six London dates: after overwhelming interest in her October 14 show, Her Madge added extra performances on October 15, 17 and 18, plus two extra shows on Tuesday December 5 and Wednesday December 6.
 She’ll perform them all at the O2 Arena, which has a capacity of 20,000.

 When do tickets for Madonna’s tour go on sale?

 Tickets for the final date on Wednesday December 6 go on sale this week.
 To be in with a chance, be ready to book on Wednesday January 1 at 9am.

 How can I get Madonna tickets?

 Tickets for the ‘Celebration’ tour are available via Madonna’s website.
 The majority of tickets are now sold out, but luckily fans will have a final chance to cop the tickets to her London December performance tomorrow.

-Why did she add three more shows?
+Why did she add five more shows?

 How much do Madonna tour tickets cost?

 The official prices for the ‘Celebration’ tour were never officially released.
 But during the first release they started at a relatively affordable £47, but rose to £1,307 for the VIP package.
 However, most tickets are likely to be touted for at least three times the price.
 Viagogo is reportedly selling tickets with a face value of £400 for £2,950 – more than seven times the price.
 Ouch!